miller619/Biosafety-FYP-2017/README.md

 Final Year Project

 This version contain
-1. admin can add add, remove users from the admin panal
+1. admin can add, remove users from the admin panal
 2. seed database for user table and admin table
 3. instructions for seeding database